Zurück zur Liste

 Garmin Basecamp is only available as computer software, very useful to manipulate GPX tracks.
 You can easily connect the tracks to your Garmin device.
 Garmin Basecamp is a great resource to visualise EuroVelo GPX tracks and development status information per section.
 With a little technical knowledge, you can also cut and paste tracks to create your custom EuroVelo trip!

-written by Florence Grégoire
+Written by Florence Grégoire

 Cover photo: Jay Miller on Unsplash